82% of B2B and B2C companies use email marketing technology, making it one of the popular marketing channels out there. The reasons behind it are:

 Let’s have a look at the some of the positive and negative values major colours represent.

-Here are a few tips to use colours to your advantage in email marketing:
+Here are 4 tips to use colours to your advantage in email marketing:

 2. Make them feel special and exclusive